Jacqs395/Unsupervised_DJ/README.md

 #### Disclaimer: note that as this is real-world data, lyrical content is often obscene.

-The columns in the dataset are:
+The contents of this dataset are:

+Categorical:

-* artist_name: The name of the artist
+1. artist_name: The name of the artist

-* track_name: The name of the song
+2. track_name: The name of the song

-* release_date: When this song was released
+3. release_date: When this song was released

-* genre: The categorical genre of this song
+4. genre: The categorical genre of this song

-* lyrics: The pre-tokenized lyrics of this song.
+5. lyrics: The pre-tokenized lyrics of this song.

+6. topic: The categorical label of lyrical content

+Numerical:
-* len:  The number of words in the lyrics of this song
+1. len:  The number of words in the lyrics of this song

-* dating: A score from 0 to 1 expressing how likely it is that this song’s lyrics have something to do with dating.
+2. dating: A score from 0 to 1 expressing how likely it is that this song’s lyrics have something to do with dating.

-* violence: A score from 0 to 1 expressing how likely it is that this song’s lyrics have something to do with violence.
+3. violence: A score from 0 to 1 expressing how likely it is that this song’s lyrics have something to do with violence.

-* world/life: A score from 0 to 1 expressing how likely it is that this song’s lyrics have something to do with the world or life in general terms.
+4. world/life: A score from 0 to 1 expressing how likely it is that this song’s lyrics have something to do with the world or life in general terms.

-* night/time: A score from 0 to 1 expressing how likely it is that this song’s lyrics have something to do night-life or time.
+5. night/time: A score from 0 to 1 expressing how likely it is that this song’s lyrics have something to do night-life or time.

-* shake the audience: A score from 0 to 1 expressing how likely it is that this song’s lyrics have something to do with provocative feeling.
+6. shake the audience: A score from 0 to 1 expressing how likely it is that this song’s lyrics have something to do with provocative feeling.

-* family/gospel: A score from 0 to 1 expressing how likely it is that this song’s lyrics have something to do with family-oriented content or the gospel.
+7. family/gospel: A score from 0 to 1 expressing how likely it is that this song’s lyrics have something to do with family-oriented content or the gospel.

-* romantic: A score from 0 to 1 expressing how likely it is that this song’s lyrics have something to do with romantic feeling.
+8. romantic: A score from 0 to 1 expressing how likely it is that this song’s lyrics have something to do with romantic feeling.

-* communication: A score from 0 to 1 expressing how likely it is that this song’s lyrics have something to do with communication (either in romantic terms or otherwise).
+9. communication: A score from 0 to 1 expressing how likely it is that this song’s lyrics have something to do with communication (either in romantic terms or otherwise).

-* obscene: A score from 0 to 1 expressing how likely it is that this song’s lyrics have something to do with obscene content (money, rockstar-lifestyle, etc).
+10. obscene: A score from 0 to 1 expressing how likely it is that this song’s lyrics have something to do with obscene content (money, rockstar-lifestyle, etc).

-* music: A score from 0 to 1 expressing how likely it is that this song’s lyrics have something to do with music (music about music, basically).
+11. music: A score from 0 to 1 expressing how likely it is that this song’s lyrics have something to do with music (music about music, basically).

-* movement/places: A score from 0 to 1 expressing how likely it is that this song’s lyrics have something to do with movement or various locations.
+12. movement/places: A score from 0 to 1 expressing how likely it is that this song’s lyrics have something to do with movement or various locations.

-* light/visual perceptions: A score from 0 to 1 expressing how likely it is that this song’s lyrics have something to do with the sun or other physical weather-related patterns.
+13. light/visual perceptions: A score from 0 to 1 expressing how likely it is that this song’s lyrics have something to do with the sun or other physical weather-related patterns.

-* family/spiritual: A score from 0 to 1 expressing how likely it is that this song’s lyrics have something to do with the importance of family or spirituality.
+14. family/spiritual: A score from 0 to 1 expressing how likely it is that this song’s lyrics have something to do with the importance of family or spirituality.

-* sadness: A score from 0 to 1 expressing how likely it is that this song’s lyrics have something to do with the importance of family or spirituality.
+15. sadness: A score from 0 to 1 expressing how likely it is that this song’s lyrics have something to do with the importance of family or spirituality.

-* feelings: A score from 0 to 1 expressing how likely it is that this song’s lyrics have something to do with emotions, either positive or negative.
+16. feelings: A score from 0 to 1 expressing how likely it is that this song’s lyrics have something to do with emotions, either positive or negative.

-* topic: The categorical label of lyrical content

-* age: A score from 0 to 1 expressing how “old” a song is from our perspective.
+17. age: A score from 0 to 1 expressing how “old” a song is from our perspective.
 1 being the oldest, and 0 being the newest.